-Moray was one of Robert Bruce’s most trusted and impressive men – and his nephew.
+Regularly described as 'our dearest/beloved nephew', Moray was one of Robert Bruce’s most trusted and capable commanders.

 In March 1314 he gave Bruce’s cause a welcome boost when he led a daring night attack and recaptured Edinburgh Castle after twenty years in English hands.

 Moray remained a lifelong supporter of Bruce.
-His was one of the first seals on the famous Declaration of Arbroath.
-After Bruce’s death, Moray was given the ultimate honour of acting as regent for Bruce’s son, the young David II.
+His was one of the first names on the famous Declaration of Arbroath.
+He also played a key role in negotiating the final peace terms in 1328.
+After Bruce’s death, Moray was given the ultimate honour of acting as guardian for Bruce’s son, the young David II.